b-truong/w209-fall22-final-project/README.md

 A live build of the prediction API is hosted at http://api.mma.arcane-arts.net/predict

+Prediction model based on work from [this project](https://github.com/WarrierRajeev/UFC-Predictions).

 The API supports the following commands:

 ### `GET /predict`